English name: Chinese Softshell Turtle (aka “Chinese Soft-shelled Turtle”)

 Description: Shell is up to 33 cm long.
 An average-sized turtle with a flat shell.
 Like all softshell turtles, its shell has a soft, leathery appearance.
 The front edge of the shell has a single bump.
 The head and neck are especially long and end in a tubular snout.
 The head and neck are light brown, sometimes with dark lines.
 Shell is grey, olive, or light brown.
 Underside of shell is cream.

-Similar Species: Asian Softshell Turtle is much larger, with a stouter neck and many bumps lining the front of the shell.
+Similar Species: Southeast Asian Softshell Turtle is much larger, with a stouter neck and many bumps lining the front of the shell.

 Habitat: Can be found in slow-moving water bodies such as ponds and lakes.
 Prefers waterways with muddy substrate.

 Contribution to the ecosystem: Eats fish, frogs, snails, worms, and insects.
 Eaten by monitors, and the young are eaten by birds and fish.

 Danger to humans: This turtle is aggressive and bites, but is not seriously dangerous to humans.